Full Time Faculty: Beth Cleary, Wynn Fricke, Claudia Tatinge Nascimento (Chair), Harry Waters Jr.

 Part Time Faculty: Tom Barrett, Cheryl Moore Brinkley, Patricia Brown, Robert Rosen, Krista Langberg, Jill Lile

-Theatre and Dance Mission Statement:
+Theater and Dance Mission Statement:

-Students participating in Theatre and Dance Department classes and productions encounter the rich histories, variegated literatures, contested spaces and fine skills of performance, in both local and global contexts.
+Students participating in Theater and Dance Department classes and productions encounter the rich histories, variegated literatures, contested spaces and fine skills of performance, in both local and global contexts.
 The curricula in Theater, Performance Studies and Dance offer students at all levels of participation - from major or minor or in one course fulfilling the Fine Arts requirement - the opportunity to learn performance theories and practices, and to acquire the intellectual and embodied vocabularies of performance onstage, in design labs, dance studios and classrooms.

 • acquisition of skills in a student’s chosen emphasis within the major: acting; historical/theoretical research in performance; dance performance; choreography; directing; design (scenic, lighting or costume); technical direction; stage management; playwrighting.

 • ongoing practice in the theories and methods of collaboration; application of the arts of collaboration to wider campus and community practices of civic engagement.

 • instruction and progressive curricular expertise in four (4) kinds of crucial research:

 • instruction and progressive curricular expertise in the histories of theater, dance and performance.

 • instruction and progressive curricular expertise in the inter-disciplinary fields and methods of performance studies.

 • the development of three (3) crucial forms of communication: a) written; b) oral; c) artistic.

 • the ability, upon graduation, to craft a theoretical framework for making and experiencing performance.